-While the Federal Government has explicitly committed to legalizing the recreational use of marijuana in Canada, its sale by non-licensed, non-medical vendors remains illegal.
+In December 2018, City Council voted to allow private Cannabis retailers within the city of Toronto.
+While the Federal Government has legalized the recreational use of marijuana in Canada, its sale by non-licensed, non-medical vendors remains illegal.
 Operating, or working for, an illegal dispensary can result in arrest and charges including possession and drug trafficking.

 Residents concerned about unsafe or illegal activities taking place in or near a dispensary are encouraged to contact the Toronto Police.
 Where the safety of people or property are at risk, call 911.
 For non-emergency situations that require the attention of police, you can reach the non-emergency dispatcher at 416-808-2222 or file a report online.
 If you wish to remain anonymous, please reach out to Crime Stoppers at www.222tips.com, or call 1-800-222-TIPS (8477).